-Victory Day, also known as V-J Day or Victory Over Japan Day, is a holiday in the state of Rhode Island that is celebrated every year on the second Monday of August.
+Victory Day is a holiday in the state of Rhode Island that is celebrated every year on the second Monday of August.
 It commemorates the end of World War II with the surrender of Japan during the war, on August 14, 1945.

 On December 7, 1941, Japan performed a surprise aerial attack on Pearl Harbor, an American naval base in Hawaii.
 This attack made the United States immediately declare war on Japan, officially turning the war in Europe into a war that was being fought over the world.
 Due to the Allies' incredible war power and superior technology, the war against Japan was one-sided and Japan suffered many more casualties than the Allies.